stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 a curving colonial staircase, white Adam-period mantels, and a rear set of rooms three steps below the general level.

-  Blake&rsquo;s study, a large southwest chamber, overlooked the front garden on one side, while its west windows&mdash;before one of which he had his desk&mdash;faced off from the brow of the hill and commanded a splendid view of the lower town&rsquo;s outspread roofs and of the mystical sunsets that flamed behind them.
-On the far horizon were the open countryside&rsquo;s purple slopes.
+  Blake's study, a large southwest chamber, overlooked the front garden on one side, while its west windows--before one of which he had his desk--faced off from the brow of the hill and commanded a splendid view of the lower town's outspread roofs and of the mystical sunsets that flamed behind them.
+On the far horizon were the open countryside's purple slopes.
 Against these, some two miles away, rose the spectral hump of Federal Hill, bristling with huddled roofs and steeples whose remote outlines wavered mysteriously, taking fantastic forms as the smoke of the city swirled up and enmeshed them.
 Blake had a curious sense that he was looking upon some unknown, ethereal world which might or might not vanish in dream if ever he tried to seek it out and enter it in person.

-  Having sent home for most of his books, Blake bought some antique furniture suitable to his quarters and settled down to write and paint&mdash;living alone, and attending to the simple housework himself.
+  Having sent home for most of his books, Blake bought some antique furniture suitable to his quarters and settled down to write and paint--living alone, and attending to the simple housework himself.
 His studio was in a north attic room, where the panes of the monitor roof furnished admirable lighting.
-During that first winter he produced five of his best-known short stories&mdash;&ldquo;The Burrower Beneath&rdquo;, &ldquo;The Stairs in the Crypt&rdquo;, &ldquo;Shaggai&rdquo;, &ldquo;In the Vale of Pnath&rdquo;, and &ldquo;The Feaster from the Stars&rdquo;&mdash;and painted seven canvases; studies of nameless, unhuman monsters, and profoundly alien, non-terrestrial landscapes.
+During that first winter he produced five of his best-known short stories-- "The Burrower Beneath ",  "The Stairs in the Crypt ",  "Shaggai ",  "In the Vale of Pnath ", and  "The Feaster from the Stars "--and painted seven canvases; studies of nameless, unhuman monsters, and profoundly alien, non-terrestrial landscapes.

-  At sunset he would often sit at his desk and gaze dreamily off at the outspread west&mdash;the dark towers of Memorial Hall just below, the Georgian court-house belfry, the lofty pinnacles of the downtown section, and that shimmering, spire-crowned mound in the distance whose unknown streets and labyrinthine gables so potently provoked his fancy.
+  At sunset he would often sit at his desk and gaze dreamily off at the outspread west--the dark towers of Memorial Hall just below, the Georgian court-house belfry, the lofty pinnacles of the downtown section, and that shimmering, spire-crowned mound in the distance whose unknown streets and labyrinthine gables so potently provoked his fancy.
 From his few local acquaintances he learned that the far-off slope was a vast Italian quarter, though most of the